3ev/wordpress-core/README.md

 themes in Wordpress, whilst keeping the familiar environment that Wordpress developers are used to.

+## Versions

+This branch contains work-in-progress support for Wordpress `4.4`, and is backwards incompatible with earlier Wordpress versions.
+Use a `1.x` version of this package for Wordpress `<= 4.3` support.

 ## Installation

 Add the library to your `composer.json`: